-Provides information regarding annual ACH rule changes, their operational impact and whether any software changes are required; includes a system of national fines; available through NACHA or your regional payments association
+Provides information regarding annual ACH rule changes, their operational impact and whether any software changes are required; includes a system of national fines; available through NACHA or your Payments Association (Off-site)

 A comprehensive guide for institutions that receive ACH payments from the federal government and send payments (i.e., collections) to the federal government.